-How Much Character Description Does Your Story Need? - The Write Practice
+Character Description: 6 Tips from Stephen King's Memoir

 Who is Harry Potter?

-What is the most important detail about Harry Potter when we first meet him in Harry Potter and the Sorcerer’s Stone?
-Is it the color of his eyes, his pudgy cheeks?
-Nope.
+Other than his eye color, what is the most important detail about Harry Potter when we first meet him in Harry Potter and the Sorcerer’s Stone?

 Fill in the blank: The most important detail about Harry Potter is _____.